-Her artful, but never contrived, projection of self-contained strength, along with the deepest of longing that gets clearer over time, fully wins us over.
+Her artful, but never contrived, projection of self-contained strength, along with the deepest of longing that gets clearer over time, wins us over completely.

 And persuasiveness lies at the heart of this play, as as we watch the impact of Hawkins’ duplicitous character “Paul”, who passes himself off as Sidney Poitier’s son, spreading among a varied group of Manhattan’s prosperous Upper East Side residents.